Muninder Adavelli

 (CBS Austin)

-As a consumer, you should know how to tell if a review is fake.
-A fake review usually is short and doesn't have a lot of concrete details about the product.
-Feedback is also suspicious if you see it's too enthusiastic about a product, especially if they're ordinary stuff like umbrellas or extension cords.
+- Feedback is also suspicious if you see it’s too enthusiastic about a product, especially if they’re ordinary stuff like umbrellas or extension cords.

 (Brightlocal)

-It's easier for younger people to spot fake reviews as they've grown up online.
-They're also wiser in terms of navigating online content.
-Their constant exposure also means they have digital street smarts, making them more aware of reading online reviews.
+It’s easier for younger people, especially those between 18 to 34 years old, to spot fake reviews as they’ve grown up online.
+They’re also wiser in terms of navigating online content.

 (The Bazaar Voice)

-Online reviews create trends that vary from what’s new to bestselling.
-Most consumers will also write reviews, regardless of the item and experience.
 74% of buyers admit to writing online reviews after buying, 34% claim to have written a positive experience, and 7% admit to have written about a negative one.

 (Clutch)

-Small businesses rely on their online presence to boost sales and engagement.
-Potential customers would also research a small business before reaching out or buying products to ensure they’re not dealing with scams or fraud.
-This is why small businesses are more likely to respond in messages and posting content online.
+Potential buyers would also research a small business before reaching out or purchasing products to ensure they’re not dealing with scams or fraud.

 (The Bazaar Voice)

-Negative reviews often contain more detailed data about a product's pros and cons and tell other consumers what to expect.
-54% of individuals also assume they're less likely to be fraudulent.
+54% of individuals also assume negative reviews are less likely to be fraudulent.
 Businesses can use this feedback to engage customers and identify potential product adjustments and improvements.

 (Review Trackers)

 Review lengths in 2010 averaged around 600 characters.
 However, reviews have been 65% more concise since then.
-Most consumers prefer direct comments and matter-of-fact sentences to know quickly whether a business is worth supporting.

 (Brightlocal)